gretaivan/javaTheory/README.md

 ### Projects
 +  [Data Structures](https://github.com/gretaivan/javaTheory/blob/main/README.md#data-types)  - <em> unchecked structures are not implemented yet</em>
 + HR app - in the ```objectOrientationExample``` package - allows employee and deparment object creation.
 Allows to assign employee to the departments whilst making sure that capacity of is not exceeded.
-Features employee and department classes that uses the basic Java principles such as encapsulation, inheritance, constructor chaining, error handling
+Features employee and department classes that uses the basic Java principles such as encapsulation, inheritance, constructor chaining, error handling, use of object storing in arrays;

 ## Checklist for  JAVA SE11 Exam 1ZO-819